Cyber Security

 Criminals try to carry out phishing attacks via fake links and malicious attachments in Teams chats.

-Many people always think of phishing in terms of emails.
+Many people only think of phishing in terms of emails.
 But in fact, it's all about victims clicking on a link or opening a file with malicious code, regardless of the app.
 Of course, phishing also works in text messages and chats.
-And currently, the criminals have discovered Microsoft Teams for themselves.
+And currently, criminals have discovered Microsoft Teams for themselves.

-In Teams, you can also be contacted by external people in chat, which is definitely beneficial for communicating with customers and suppliers.
-Attackers are now increasingly using this function for phishing attacks.
+In Teams, you can be contacted by external people in chat, which is definitely beneficial for communicating with customers and suppliers.
+However, attackers are now increasingly using this function for phishing attacks.
 To do this, they register with Microsoft Teams under a fake name.
 They then research information in social networks and write to their victims via Teams in a very targeted manner, as a supposed supplier, customer or very often as a recruiter.

-Send malicious files in Teams
+Sending malicious files in Teams

-Microsoft has actually disabled the "Send files via chat" feature for external communication partners.
+Microsoft has actually disabled the "send files via chat" feature for external communication partners.
 Well, actually.
-But security researchers have found a way to activate this function after all.
+But security researchers have found a way to reactivate this function after all.
 This means that criminals could also send malicious files to their victims via Teams.
 "I have an incredible job offer for you, it's a perfect fit, let me send you more info in a file".
 This is exactly how one or the other ransomware encryption has started.

 Microsoft has acknowledged the vulnerability with a shrug and has not commented on whether it will be closed in the near future.